realrubberduckdev/dp-blog/src/content/tf-installing-provider-error.md

 ```

 # Explanation
-The issue here is the `openpgp` plugin signature has changed and by default `Terraform` performs a verification for any plugins used.
-By skipping verification, we are at risk of getting security vulnerability into our deployment process.
-Hence **it is definitely not recommended to skip plugins verification in production systems**.
+The issue here is the `openpgp` plugin signature has changed and by default `Terraform` performs verification for any plugins used.
+By skipping verification, we are at risk of getting security vulnerabilities into our deployment process.
+Hence **it is not recommended to skip plugin verification in production systems**.
 This can be a quick workaround while you possibly upgrade your Terraform and provider versions to use the latest valid plugins.

 Please note that I was unable to find any official documentation about this `terraform init` parameter.
 The only place it is described is at [lightnetics.com](https://www.lightnetics.com/topic/2956/terraform-init-help).

 # Conclusion
-Hope this was useful and saves you some time.
+Hope this was useful and saved you some time.
 Please do share your learnings.
-If you have any thoughts or comments please do get in touch with me on twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
+If you have any thoughts or comments please do get in touch with me on Twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
 Or use the Disqus plugin below.